diegofelipece/mussum-ipsum/README.md

 tagAfter | String | `'</p>'` | Anything you want to put after each paragraph pQuotes | Number | 4 | Number of quotes used to build a paragraph

-The options can be set on an object passed as a parameter, like the example above:
+The options can be set on an object passed as a parameter, like the example below:

 ``` javascript
 mIpsum({